h-dong/my-learning-log/README.md

   [Poke](https://github.com/cucumber/cucumber-js) to check it out

++ ### TestCafe - E2E testing framework and tool

+  Live mode allows you to edit your TestCafe tests on the fly.
+Changes you make in the code will immediately restart the tests.
+And you'll see test results instantly.

+  Other features:

+  * Create stable tests (and no manual timeouts)
+  * Write in latest JS or TypeScript
+  * Launch concurrent tests
+  * Include tests in continuous integration system

+  - [x] Open source
+  - [x] Free to use for both personal and business

+  [Poke](https://devexpress.github.io/testcafe) to check it out

 + ### Cypress - E2E testing framework and tool

   > The Cypress Test Runner is a hybrid application/framework/service all rolled into one.
 It takes a little bit of other testing tools, brings them together and improves on them.